All Episodes

 Honored to speak with you.

-First time caller, first time uh longtime listener.
+First time caller, first time, longtime listener.

-It's it's nice to have you here.
+It's nice to have you here.

-Um increasingly I'm concerned about uh Congress is apparent uh uh too busy to be uh taking care of their own business or so busy trying to be president, commander in chief.
+Increasingly, I'm concerned about Congress as a parent too busy to be taking care of their own business or so busy trying to be president, commander-in-chief, how to take over Bush's job that they're not getting their own job done.

-And as recently as not getting any of their budgets uh resolved, and now going to a shortened work week.
+And as recently as not getting any of their budgets resolved, and now going to a shortened work week, seems to me they're not doing the job we hired them to do.

-Uh they have become the protest Congress.
+They have become the protest Congress.

 Now, at work here is the usual politics.

-You got a presidential campaign that is underway and starts in earnest in a mere few months.
+You've got a presidential campaign that is underway and starts in earnest in a mere few months.

 The last thing that they want to give this president and his party is any legislative achievement.

-Uh and they are they are beholden to a kook fringe base that is demanding fealty on certain radical issues.
+And they are beholden to a kook fringe base that is demanding fealty on certain radical issues.

-I think they're trying to get a lot of things done and don't have the support and don't have the votes, don't have the support of the American people to do what they want, while they think they do have the support of the American people uh to get what they want uh done.
+I think they're trying to get a lot of things done and don't have the support and don't have the votes, don't have the support of the American people to do what they want, while they think they do have the support of the American people to get what they want done.

 And in the process, while they think they're making the Republicans look bad and they think they're making Bush look bad, it is they who look absurd.

-Voters' views of Pelosi, comma, Congress have dimmed.
+Voters' views of Pelosi, Congress have dimmed.

-And get how this uh story begins.
+And get how this story begins.

 House Speaker Nancy Pelosi's own party is turning on her, apparently because of a perception among California Democrats that she hasn't done enough to shake up the status quo in Washington.